Hackbridge Primary School

 • a consequence;

-• an Individual Behaviour Support Plan or Support Card;
+• an Individual Behaviour Support Plan;

 • a plan of support for the child/ren affected by the behaviour;